What Is Rosé: Quick Guide To Pink Wine

 How is Rosé Wine Made

-There are 3 primary ways to make rosé wine and the most common way is illustrated in the graphic below.
+There are three primary ways to make rosé wine.
+The most common method is maceration, as illustrated in the graphic above.

 Maceration Method